nie-ine/inseri/Tutorials/Your scientific publication A-Z/README.md

 If you resize manually the browser window size, the applications will rearrange themselves automatically on the page again, to fit it, thus providing the best viewing option regardless of support (phone/pad/computer).

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/0.%20Introduction/LV6.png" alt="Reduced browser window in Windows mode" width="700"></p>

+<h2>0.1.5.
+Applications in Inseri</h2>
+Since June 2020, the application in Inseri are arranged into the categories, following the logic of the major steps within a research project.
+These steps have been outlined above, at the beginning of introduction.
+Here we shall simply bring together the steps and a group or groups of applications.